vlang/rfcs/rfcs/000-third-party-software-installation.md

 # Motivation

 Currently, V only allows downloading the source code for V modules in the `VMODULES` directory through the `v install` command.
 This is good for making modules globally available.
-There is currently no streamlined way of _installing_ or _obtaining_ third-party software written in V.
+There is currently no streamlined way of _installing_ or _fetching_ or _obtaining_ third-party software written in V.

 # Guide-level explanation

 Take [_klonol_](https://github.com/hungrybluedev/klonol) for example.
 It is a command-line tool written in V that helps to maintain a local copy of all git repositories on GitHub and Gitea.
 If you want to install it, you have to clone the source yourself, run `v build.vsh` and then add the `bin` folder to `PATH`.
-A nice thing to have is a `v obtain <repo>` or `v install -g <repo>` command (or something else, please comment) that will clone the repo and build it for you.
+A nice thing to have is a `v fetch <repo>` or `v obtain <repo>` command (or something else, please comment) that will clone the repo and build it for you.

 Only once, like when V is install, for example, the user needs to add `~/.v/bin` to `PATH`.
-This will make all third-party applications installed using `v obtain <repo>` available from anywhere.
+This will make all third-party applications installed using `v fetch <repo>` available from anywhere.

 # Reference-level explanation